BarryDigby/GSE37001/README.md

 ## Exons

 We report 172 differentially expressed exons in our study (LFC 2, FDR 5%).
-After applying the same filtering methods to the supplementary exons file, there were 176 differentially expressed transcripts, 27 of which were common amongst the datasets.
+After applying the same filtering methods to the supplementary exons file, there were 176 differentially expressed exons, 27 of which were common amongst the datasets.

 <p markdown="1" align="center">
   <img src="assets/images/exon_venn.png" alt="exon_venn">